 - Entrants can only enter individually.
 Only one entry per person is allowed and the writing must be wholly written by the entrant only.

 - Entries will not be returned so please remember to keep a copy.
-Unsuccessful entrants will not be contacted.
+Unsuccessful entrants who do not attend the Grand Prize Giving Ceremony will not be contacted.

 - Winners will be chosen at random, then checked that they fulfil the criteria:

 (b) on the topic 'research';